Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 History of Olivier salad - Moscow, 19th century

-The Book of Tasty and Healthy Food, published in 1939, which became the first sample of a large cookbook in the USSR, contains a recipe called "Game salad", which is the legendary "Olivier salad".
+The “Book of Tasty and Healthy Food,” published in 1939, which became the first example of a large cookbook in the USSR, contains a recipe called “Game Salad,” which is the legendary “Olivier Salad.”

-And now, out of place, the word “secret” used by “Uncle Gilai” (as his friends called him) and an enthusiastic opinion about the golden hands of Lucien Olivier became the beginning of a far-fetched mystery of the disappearance of a recipe for a favorite salad.
-This is confirmed by the prosaic fact that the Hermitage restaurant served this legendary salad for a long time even after his death.
-In addition, the recipe for "Olivier salad" was also known to the chefs of the St. Petersburg restaurant "Medved" on Konyushennaya Street; and the culinary specialists of the Testov tavern, famous in Moscow, as evidenced by Gilyarovsky himself, describing his lunch in a friendly company: “I have before me the account of the Testov tavern at thirty-six rubles ...
-We started at the beginning “under the herring”. - For rhyme, as I. F. Gorbunov used to say: vodka-herring.
-Then, under Achuev caviar, then under grained caviar with a tiny pie from burbot livers, a glass of cold white myrrh with ice first, and then they drank it, tinted with pikonchik, English under brains and bison under Olivier salad ... "
+And so, the inappropriate use of the word “secret” by “Uncle Gilyay” (as his friends called him) and the enthusiastic opinion about the golden hands of Lucien Olivier became the beginning of the contrived mystery of the disappearance of the recipe for his favorite salad.
+This is confirmed by the prosaic fact that in the Hermitage restaurant there are still for a long time and after his death this legendary salad was served.
+In addition, the recipe for “Olivier salad” was also known to the chefs of the St. Petersburg restaurant “Bear” on Konyushennaya Street; and the cooks of the famous Testov tavern in Moscow, as evidenced by Gilyarovsky himself, describing his lunch in a friendly company: “In front of me is the bill of the Testov tavern of thirty-six rubles...
+We started from scratch.” - For rhyme, as I. F. Gorbunov used to say: vodka and herring.
+Then, with Achuevskaya caviar, then with grainy caviar with a tiny pie of burbot livers, first a glass of cold white myrrh with ice, and then of the same, tinted with a little picon, we drank English with brains and bison with Olivier salad...”

-Necessary products and their proportion per person.
+Necessary products and their proportions per person.

-• hazel grouse - 1/2 piece;
+• hazel grouse - 1/2 pieces;

 • potatoes - 2 pieces;